-The Lawrence Community Shelter offers a low-barrier shelter program that provides temporary emergency shelter, care coordination, and housing stabilization services for up to 50 individuals at any given time.
+The Lawrence Community Shelter offers a low-barrier shelter program that provides temporary emergency shelter for up to 125 individuals nightly and housing case management services for 25 individuals.
 We recognize the inherent worth of all people and their right to be treated with dignity and respect in the homeless service system as the experts of their own lives.
 Our philosophy is to protect the rights of individuals experiencing homelessness, embrace Housing First principles, acknowledge institutional racism, underscore the need for trauma-informed care, and pursue evidence-based solutions.

 Our vision for the future is to reduce chronic homelessness in Lawrence and throughout Douglas County.